JaaumG/JaaumG/README.md

   <a href="https://github.com/JaaumG"><img src="https://github.com/devicons/devicon/blob/master/icons/git/git-original.svg" title="Git" **alt="Git" width="40" height="40"/></a>
 </div>

-I'm currently working on a restful API made with spring for Motus Marketing, this project aims to be the central base of the entire company, using a database to store essential information for its operation, in addition to a security system with spring security, dashboard with thymeleaf, hosted on AWS, and integrated with Stripe payment system.
+I'm currently working on a RESTful API made with Spring for Motus Marketing.
+This project aims to be the central base of the entire company, using a database to store essential information for its operation.
+It also includes a security system with Spring Security, a dashboard with Thymeleaf, hosting on AWS, and integration with the Stripe payment system.

-I recently started learning TypeScript and PHP, as well as learning more and more about Java, JavaScript, HTML and CSS.
+I recently started learning TypeScript and PHP, as well as deepening my knowledge in Java, JavaScript, HTML, and CSS.

 <div align="center">
  <a href="https://github.com/JaaumG">